 Mesmerising Beauty of County Sligo

-Another brilliant place that you must visit on a trip to Ireland is the mesmerising County Sligo in the north-west coast.
-A place that is renown for its stunning scenery and as a popular surfing hotspot.
-A place that has inspired the work of awarding-winning poet William Butler Yeats.
+Another brilliant place you must visit on a trip to Ireland is the mesmerising County Sligo on the north-west coast.
+A place that is renowned for its stunning scenery and as a popular surfing hotspot.
+A place that has inspired the work of award-winning poet William Butler Yeats.

 The coastal views and colourful villages are enough to inspire anyone.
 Sligo is known worldwide for having some of the most incredible beaches.
-These beaches offer visitors the chance to take part in many exciting water sports especially surfing.
+These beaches allow visitors to participate in many exciting water sports, especially surfing.
 It is the third most popularised county in the province of Connacht.

-There is a lot to see and do in County Sligo, it is the perfect coastal break in Ireland.
+There is much to see and do in County Sligo; it is the perfect coastal break in Ireland.
 Every part of the Sligo landscape has its own unique story to tell.

-County Sligo is a place where you’ll find great food, friendly locals, amazing arts and literature and a rich and ancient history that’s not to be missed.
+County Sligo is where you’ll find great food, friendly locals, unique arts and literature and a rich and ancient history that’s not to be missed.

 County Sligo